 Committee & Board Volunteer Opportunities

-Committee volunteer applications are no longer being accepted for 2019.
-We will open applications again in Summer 2019, so start preparing now by finding where you'd like to serve!
+Applications for committee volunteer positions will open in Summer 2019.
+Start preparing now by finding where you'd like to serve!

 - Education Committee – develop educational content and professional development material for AAP members and the physiatry community at large

 - Governance Committee – weigh in on association policies and financial reports

 - Leadership Development and Recognition Committee – review volunteer applications, fill committee openings and select annual award recipients

 - Membership Committee – increase and retain AAP membership